FasterXML/jackson/jackson3/MIGRATING_TO_JACKSON_3.md

 #### Changes: DeserializationFeature

+* `DeserializationFeature.FAIL_ON_TRAILING_TOKENS` (**enabled in 3.0**, disabled in 2.x): enables validation that no extra content follows a parsed value; improves safety but introduces modest overhead.
+Disable if inputs are trusted and performance is critical.
 * `DeserializationFeature.FAIL_ON_UNKNOWN_PROPERTIES` (disabled in 3.0): May mask real issues with name mismatch
 * `DeserializationFeature.FAIL_ON_NULL_FOR_PRIMITIVES` (enabled in 3.0): May start failing `@JsonCreator` usage where missing values for primitive (like `int`) valued properties can start failing.